Breaking the Metric Voting Distortion Barrier

 Most works in this field aim to optimize the utilitarian aggregation of preferences, i.e., the sum or average of the utilities.
-Other works consider ``fair'' ways to aggregate preferences: \citetstar{DBLP:conf/sigecom/GoelKM17} proposed the \emph{fairness ratio} in the metric setting, which is inspired by the mathematical idea of majorization and replaces the utilitarian aggregation by (loosely speaking) the worst-case symmetric and convex aggregation function, and showed a lower bound of $3$ and an upper bound of $5$. \citetstar{DBLP:conf/focs/GkatzelisHS20} closed this gap by showing their Plurality Matching rule has a fairness ratio of $3$. \citetstar{DBLP:conf/sigecom/EbadianKPS22} studied proportional fairness, Nash welfare, and the core in the non-metric setting, and gave distortion bounds of $O(\log m)$ for all these objectives.
+Other works consider ``fair'' ways to aggregate preferences: \bname{The work of} \citetstar{DBLP:conf/sigecom/GoelKM17} proposed the \emph{fairness ratio} in the metric setting, which is inspired by the mathematical idea of majorization and replaces the utilitarian aggregation by the worst-case symmetric monotonic norm. \citetstar{DBLP:conf/sigecom/GoelKM17} showed a lower bound of $3$ and an upper bound of $5$ {on the optimal fairness ratio, and} \citetstar{DBLP:conf/focs/GkatzelisHS20} closed this gap by showing their Plurality Matching rule has a fairness ratio of $3$. \bname{The work of} \citetstar{DBLP:journals/teco/EbadianKPS24} studied proportional fairness, Nash welfare, and the core in the non-metric setting, and gave {tight} distortion bounds of $O(\log m)$ for all these objectives.

 The distortion framework serves as a valuable tool to quantify the efficiency of voting rules, and therefore has been adopted in the study of various aspects of voting, such as the tradeoff between the amount of communication and the efficiency performance of voting rules \citepstar{DBLP:conf/aaai/GrossAX17,DBLP:conf/aaai/FainGMP19,DBLP:conf/nips/MandalPSW19,DBLP:conf/aaai/Kempe20b,DBLP:conf/sigecom/MandalSW20}.
-The framework is also used to quantify the effect of certain social structures: \citetstar{DBLP:conf/sigecom/ChengDK17,DBLP:conf/aaai/ChengDK18} studied the representativeness of candidates on the population of voters.
-In particular, they showed that when the candidates are drawn independently from the voter population, the metric distortion of social choice rules becomes much better. \citetstar{DBLP:journals/corr/abs-2305-11736} studied the effect of public spirit in the non-metric distortion framework.
+The framework is also used to quantify the effect of certain social structures: \bname{The work of} \citetstar{DBLP:conf/sigecom/ChengDK17,DBLP:conf/aaai/ChengDK18} studied the representativeness of candidates on the population of voters.
+In particular, they showed that when the candidates are drawn independently from the voter population, the metric distortion of social choice rules becomes much better. \bname{The work of} \citetstar{DBLP:conf/sigecom/FlaniganPW23} studied the effect of public spirit in the non-metric distortion framework.
 They showed that if every voter altruistically ranks the candidate according to a mixture of her own preference and the average preference of the voters, then the distortion of many social choice rules will drastically improve.